miac-research/dl-brainstem/README.md

 > **IMPORTANT**: When pulling an image from the registry, instead of the latest version, you can also pull a specific version by substituting `latest` with the version number, e.g. `1.0.0`.

+### Hardware requirements

+While the inference can be run on CPU (>8 cores recommended), an NVIDIA GPU will greatly shorten the calculation time.
+The pre-built images currently use CUDA 12 and can thus support a wide range of NVIDIA GPUs from compute capability 5.0 (Maxwell generation, 2014) to 9.0 (current generation).
+A minimum of 8 GB GPU memory is required.

 ### nnU-Net algorithm using Docker

 ```
 # 1. Pull the image into your local registry
 docker pull ghcr.io/miac-research/brainstem-nnunet:latest
+docker tag ghcr.io/miac-research/brainstem-nnunet:latest brainstem-nnunet:latest

 # 2. Run inference on a T1w image using GPU (flag --gpus all)
 docker run --rm --gpus all -v $(pwd):/data  brainstem-nnunet:latest /data/T1.nii.gz